Jumio/mobile-cordova/README.md

 ## Customization

 ### Android

+#### Netverify
+The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.10.0/docs/integration_netverify-fastfill.md#customization).

+#### BAM Checkout
+The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.10.0/docs/integration_bam-checkout.md#customization).

+#### Document Verification
-The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.9.0/docs/integration_netverify-fastfill.md#customization).
+The Netverify SDK can be customized to the respective needs by following this [customization chapter](https://github.com/Jumio/mobile-sdk-android/blob/v2.10.0/docs/integration_document-verification.md#customization).

 ### iOS
 The SDK can be customized to the respective needs.
 You can pass the following customization options to the initializer: